xmtp/libxmtp/xmtp_user_preferences/README.md

-# XTMP Personal Private Portable Preferences
+# XMTP Personal Private Portable Preferences

 A library for encrypting messages where the sender and recipient are the same (self-messaging).